ianjohngraham/ianjohngraham.github.io/_posts/publish/2014-11-05-suggestive-search-with-sitecore-7.md

 categories: [Search, Sitecore]
 tags: [Lucene, Sitecore, Sitecore 7, Solr]
 ---
-If you've used Sitecore 7 search with the Solr provider  you may know that suggestive search functionality comes pretty much out-of-the-box.
+<span class="dropcap">I</span>f you've used Sitecore 7 search with the Solr provider  you may know that suggestive search functionality comes pretty much out-of-the-box.
 However if you're using the Lucene provider there's a bit more work to be done.
 Here's how.

 ### The Solr way